 - Strengthening inter-agency and community partnerships

-You can learn more about this programme at our free online workshop ‘An Introduction to the Parents Plus Parenting When Separated Programme‘ on 22nd September 2020 from 10am – 11am.
+You can learn more about this programme at our free online workshop ‘An Introduction to Parents Plus Parenting When Separated Programme’ on 15th January from 10–11am.

-The next facilitator training for our Parenting When Separated programme starts on 2nd November 2020 and consists of three online workshops, delivered via Zoom.
+The next facilitator training for our Parenting When Separated programme starts on 8th February 2021 and consists of three online workshops, delivered via Zoom.
 Participants are also invited to complete a short assignment between workshops.
-The Training schedule is:
+The training schedule is:

 The Parents Plus facilitator trainings are open to qualified education, mental health and community professionals who work with families.